Molaryy/R-Type/README.md

 ## Getting started 🔧

+### Installation

+#### Prerequisites

 Before you begin, make sure you have the following prerequisites installed on your machine:

 - **Raylib**: Ensure that Raylib is installed.

-### Installation

-#### Prerequisites
+If it's not, refer to the [Raylib installation guide.](https://www.raylib.com/)

-- CMake: Make sure you have CMake installed on your system.
+- **CMake**: Ensure that CMake is installed on your system.
+If not, check out the [CMake installation documentation.](https://cmake.org/download/)

 1. Clone the repository:
    ```bash